mike-tutkowski/ms-cse/README.md

 | 181 | 61 |
 | 255 | 112 |

-&ast; Note: Reminder that "Average Cost" when the transportType query parameter is set to FOR_HIRE will always be 0.00 because total cost does not exist in the data set of for-hire vehicles.
+&ast; Note: Reminder that "Average Cost" when the transportType query parameter is set to FOR_HIRE will always be 0.0 because total cost does not exist in the raw data set of for-hire vehicles.

 ## Database Schema
 The database is composed of [two tables](https://github.com/mike-tutkowski/ms-cse/blob/master/sql/create_taxi_derby_db.sql).

 Note: At first, it was not clear to me that a taxi zone could only exist in one borough (i.e. that a single zone cannot exist in multiple boroughs).
 As such, I decided to call the table that contains the LocationID (from the raw data section above) LOCATION rather than ZONE.
-Even if it is true that today a zone cannot exist in multiple boroughs, this design scales well if New York ever decides to redraw taxi zones and allows for a particular zone to be in more than one borough.
+Even if it is true that today a single zone cannot exist in multiple boroughs, this design scales well if New York ever decides to redraw taxi zones and allows for a particular zone to be in more than one borough.

 ## Organization of the code